Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Numerical Results

-Interestingly, the proposed (V-)GMM+AE approach outperforms the other identification solutions also in case of non-uniform events prior distribution, as shown by Table~\ref{tab:performance_nonUniform} and Figure~\ref{fig:pdf_reconstruction_nonUniform}.
-Similar considerations to the uniform case can be done; in addition, in this case both GMM+AE and V-GMM+AE solutions entails the reconstruction error zeroing, even though the events distribution estimate is not without errors, as can be seen in the last column of Table~\ref{tab:performance_nonUniform} and in Figure~\ref{fig:weights_eff_nonUNiform}.
-The beneficial effect of the rounding procedure is evident also in this scenario (see Figure~\ref{fig:weights_nonUNiform}).
+Interestingly, the (V-)GMM+AE approaches outperform the other identification solutions also in the case of non-uniform events prior distribution, as shown by Table~\ref{tab:performance_nonUniform} and Figure~\ref{fig:pdf_reconstruction_nonUniform}.
+Overall, similar considerations to the uniform case can be done; for instance, the beneficial effect of the rounding procedure is evident also in this scenario (see Figure~\ref{fig:weights_nonUNiform}).
+In addition, in this case both GMM+AE and V-GMM+AE solutions entails the reconstruction error zeroing, even though the events distribution estimate is not without errors, as can be seen in the last column of Table~\ref{tab:performance_nonUniform} and in Figure~\ref{fig:weights_eff_nonUNiform}.
+On the other side, GMM+DNN still experiences poor reconstruction capabilities, denoted by the value $e_r = 0.026$, together with a higher overfitting effect with respect to the uniform case ($\widehat{M}_{eff} = 8$ in Table~\ref{tab:performance_nonUniform} against $\widehat{M}_{eff} = 4$ in Table~\ref{tab:performance_uniform}).

 Finally, it is worth mentioning the fact that, in the ideal case of $p_D=1$ and $\underline{c}=0.9$, all the considered strategies manage to perfectly identify the SM (i.e., $e_r=0$); moreover, all of them provide an accurate estimate of the events a-priori distribution ($D_{KL} < 10^{-3}$).
 This is due by the fact that $p_D=1$ prevents the generation of artifacts, while $\underline{c}=0.9$ ensures that each observation $\widetilde{\vect{t}}^{d}$ is close to the corresponding active vertex $\vect{t}_m$, whenever the $m$-th event occurs in the monitored environment; hence, the collected data are intrinsically aggregated on $M$ compact clusters and the GMM learning becomes easy even at high dimensions.